gagolews/stringi/docs/_sources/install.rst.txt

    install.packages("stringi", configure.vars="ICUDT_DIR=<icudt_dir>")

-Moreover, if you have **absolutely no internet access** on the machines you try to install *stringi* on, try fetching the latest development version of the package.
-It is already shipped with the ``ICU`` data archives.
+Moreover, if you have **absolutely no internet access** on the machines you try to install stringi on, try fetching the latest development version of the package, as it is shipped with the ``ICU`` data archives.
 You can build a distributable source package that includes all the required ICU data files (for off-line use) by omitting some relevant lines in the ``.Rbuildignore`` file.
 The following command sequence should do the trick: